 Posted on June 28, 2016

 Singer and pianist Michael Cavanaugh will be singing the hit songs of Billy Joel.
 He was hand-picked by Billy Joel himself for the lead role in the Broadway musical Movin’ Out.
 Cavanaugh’s distinctive flair has earned him both Grammy and Tony Award nominations.
 Arboretum gates open at 5:30pm for picnic dining; concert begins at 7:30. […]

 The fish you see in Baldwin Lake are predominantly the common carp, Cyprinus carpio.
 The carp, an exotic species from Europe and Asia, are remarkably tough fish.
 They thrive in low water depths, low oxygen levels, and high water temperatures.
 The drought has lowered water levels in Baldwin Lake, causing some visitors to be concerned […]

 Posted on May 20, 2016

 Find the answer in The New York Times.
 Dr. Roslyn Dakin and Dr. Suzanne Amador Kane collaborated on the study of peacocks that roam the grounds of the Los Angeles County Arboretum and Botanical Garden.
 The goal was to develop a basic understanding of the shaking motion, which is a key part of courtship.

 Posted on April 28, 2016

-The Beach Boys will perform at the 24th Annual Family Music Festival on Sunday, June 26 at 4:00pm.
-The Oak Ridge Boys will be opening the concert.
+The Beach Boys and special guests The Oak Ridge Boys will perform at the 24th Annual Family Music Festival on Sunday, June 26 at 4:00pm.
 Tickets, which are $35 for the general public and $30 for Arboretum members, can be purchased online.
-The festival is presented by the Los Angeles County Supervisor Michael D. […]
+The festival is presented by the Los Angeles County Supervisor Michael D. Antonovich, the […]

 Posted on April 21, 2016